 Make sure that the tick box 'Automatically apply rate for selected tax status' is ticked (it is on by default for new records).
 If you want a non-standard rate for the status you have selected, you should uncheck this box and enter your chosen tax rate in the box that appears in order to apply a different tax rate to the tax-inclusive price.

-You can use the Update multiple function to set most of your available artworks to the relevant tax statuses in just a few actions.
+You can use the Update multiple function to set your available artworks to the relevant tax statuses in just a few actions.

-You can override the specific price labels for artworks and replace the price and label by checking the ‘Override display price’ box and entering your override options for prices including or excluding tax, as shown below.
+It is possible to override the specific price labels for artworks and replace the price and label by checking the ‘Override display price’ box and entering your override options for prices including or excluding tax.